Legal Topics Directory

 The Civil Commitment Court has the obligation of committing persons to treatment centers with the allegation of Mental Illness, Mental Retardation, Chemical Dependency, Psychopathic Personality and referrals from Criminal Court.
-The civil commitment process is governed by Minnesota Statutes 253B.
+The civil commitment process is governed by Minn.
+Stat.
+253B.

 Types of Commitments

 The six types of civil commitment proceedings are:

 - Mentally Ill persons (MI) - Persons that are mentally ill and as a result, pose a danger to themselves or others;

 - Mentally Retarded persons (MR) - Persons that are mentally retarded (developmentally disabled) and as a result, pose a danger to themselves or others;